 Some people donate their organs at death for transplant surgery and medical research.
 This wish is registered when they apply for a driver’s licence.
 If members of the family object, organs are not taken.
 After organ donation, the body is returned to the family for burial or cremation.
 Some people bequeath their bodies to medical schools for the purposes of study.
 After the bodies have been used, they are cremated and the ashes are either scattered in the local cemetery or returned to family members.

 The Cemeteries Act 1882 made cremation legal, but it was 1909 before the first cremation was carried out in Wellington at the Karori crematorium – one of the the earliest crematoria in the southern hemisphere.
-Only a minority of people were cremated until the 1960s and 1970s, when more towns and cities invested in cremation facilities.
-In the early 2000s about 60% of all bodies were cremated.
-The rates are higher in towns and cities.
+Only a minority of people were cremated until the 1960s and 1970s, when more local authorities invested in cremation facilities.
+In the 2010s about 70% of all bodies are cremated.
+The rate is higher in towns and cities.

 In 1875 the first cremation society was established in Lawrence, Otago and funeral reform associations and cremation societies were also formed in Dunedin, Christchurch, Napier and Auckland.
 Wellington advocates of cremation did not form an organised group, but communicated with ‘cremationists’ in other parts of New Zealand.
 Cremation was seen as more ‘sanitary’ than burials which led to ‘the enormous accretions of decaying animal matter which are unceasingly accumulating in our cemeteries’.1

-Maōri and Pacific Island peoples often object to cremation because of their beliefs about the sanctity of the body.
+Maōri and Pasifika often object to cremation because of their beliefs about the sanctity of the body.
 Beliefs about resurrection also mean that some religious groups do not practice cremation.
 Orthodox Jews also avoid cremation.

-City councils started to build crematoria with funeral chapels in the 1960s and in the 1980s a number of private funeral businesses expanded their facilities to include privately operated crematoria and chapels.
+City councils started to build crematoria with funeral chapels in the 1960s, and in the 1980s a number of private funeral businesses expanded their facilities to include crematoria and chapels.

-Crematoriums are required to keep records of all the cremations they perform.
-Cremations can also occur elsewhere if the dead person identified with a religious tradition that requires the burning of the body as a religious rite.
+Crematoria are required to keep records of all the cremations they perform.
+Cremations can also occur outside if the dead person identified with a religious tradition that requires this.

 US television series Six feet under attracted a large audience when it was shown in New Zealand in 2002.
 It also generated discussion about differences between funeral businesses in the US and New Zealand.
 Local funeral directors argued that their services were more ‘personalised’ and that in New Zealand ‘it’s not about sales but service’.2

-During cremation the body is reduced to ashes (cremains) through a high-temperature combustion process within a cremator (furnace) at a crematorium.
-A single body is cremated at a time over two to four hours.
+During cremation the body is reduced to ashes (cremains) through a high-temperature combustion process within a cremator (furnace).
+One body at a time is cremated over a period of two to four hours.
 The casket is also cremated and the ashes are crushed to a uniform size and given to family members.

 After cremation the ashes are stored, scattered or interred (buried).
 Rituals are often held when ashes are buried or scattered.
 It is not necessary to record what happens to ashes after cremation.

-The origin of this word is the Greek eu thanaos meaning ‘good death’ or to die well without pain.
+The origin of the word is the Greek eu thanaos, meaning ‘good death’ or to die well without pain.
 Euthanasia is the act of deliberately ending the life of another person by non-violent means.
-Involuntary euthanasia is when the person dying has not requested to be euthanased.
-Voluntary euthanasia is when a person assists someone who has requested help to die.
+Involuntary euthanasia occurs when the person dying has not asked to be euthanased.
+Sometimes referred to as 'assisted dying', voluntary euthanasia occurs when a person assists someone who has requested help to die.

-Those in favour of voluntary euthanasia argue for the right of individuals to die with dignity and argue that the person concerned is best able to assess their quality of life and make decisions about whether they want to go on living.
+Those in favour of voluntary euthanasia argue for the right of individuals to die with dignity, and assert that the person concerned is best able to assess their quality of life and make decisions about whether to go on living.

 There have been highly publicised New Zealand prosecutions related to euthanasia, including the trial of Lesley Martin, who was convicted in 2004 of the attempted murder of her terminally ill mother, Joy Martin, in 1999.
 She spent seven months in prison.
-Charges of murder and attempted murder were laid after she published a book about giving her mother an overdose of morphine and smothering her.
+Charges of murder and attempted murder were laid after she published an account of giving her mother an overdose of morphine and smothering her.